Emergent complexity and rhythms in evoked and spontaneous dynamics of human whole-brain models after tuning through analysis tools: Materials and Methods

 To characterize the node dynamics at the channel level, we identify the timestamps of transitions from low to high levels of activity in the signal evolution.
-In the following, we will refer to such transitions as \textit{events}.
-Events were detected for each node by applying a threshold to the phase signal derived as the angle of the complex-valued analytic signal of the node (obtained via a Hilbert transform operation).
-In this study, a threshold of $-\pi/2$ was chosen, corresponding to the start of the upstroke.
-To ensure robustness, the algorithm selected only the time points where the threshold was crossed in an upward direction (from smaller to larger values), reaching a clearly identifiable peak ($\text{phase} = 0$) before the next threshold downward crossing.
-We obtained the average event rate by counting the total number of events during the simulation divided by the time length of the simulation itself.
-Additionally, we defined the time interval between events as \textit{inter-event-time} (IET), and calculated the coefficient of variation ($\mathrm{CV}_{\mathrm{IET}}$) of the IETs as the standard deviation of IETs divided by the mean of IETs.
+Hereafter, we refer to such transitions as \textit{events}.
+Events are detected for each node by applying a threshold to the phase signal derived as the angle of the complex-valued analytic signal of the node (obtained via a Hilbert transform operation).
+In this study, a threshold of $-\pi/2$ is chosen, corresponding to the start of the upstroke.
+To ensure robustness, the algorithm selects only the time points where the threshold is crossed in an upward direction (from smaller to larger values), reaching a clearly identifiable peak ($\text{phase} = 0$) before the next threshold downward crossing.
+We obtain the \textit{average event rate} by counting the total number of events during the simulation divided by the time length of the simulation itself.
+Additionally, we define the time interval between events as \textit{inter-event-time} (IET), and calculate the related coefficient of variation $\mathrm{CV}_{\mathrm{IET}}$ (see details in the following).

-\subsubsection{Power Spectral Density Analysis}
+\subsubsection{Power spectral density analysis}